-Scott is a registered patent attorney who handles varied technology- and business-related matters, including intellectual property matters with an emphasis on litigation and counseling.
-His patent experience spans a wide array of technologies, primarily in the electrical and computer arts, including computer hardware and software, integrated circuit design, semiconductor processing, networking and data communications, video processing, fiber-optic transmissions and e-commerce.
-Scott counsels clients on adversarial matters, as well as intellectual property portfolio development, intellectual property divestiture/acquisition strategies, patent licensing and negotiations, as well as patent prosecution and validity challenges before the U.S. Patent and Trademark Office, including Inter Partes Review (IPR) and Post Grant Review (PGR).
+Scott is a registered patent attorney who handles varied technology- and business-related matters, including intellectual property matters.
+His experience spans a wide array of businesses and technologies, emphasizing the electrical and computer arts, including computer hardware and software, integrated circuit design, semiconductor processing, networking and data communications, video processing, fiber-optic transmissions and e-commerce.
+Scott counsels clients on adversarial matters, as well as intellectual property portfolio development, intellectual property divestiture/acquisition strategies, intellectual property licensing and negotiations, as well as patent prosecution and validity challenges before the U.S. Patent and Trademark Office, including Inter Partes Review (IPR) and Post Grant Review (PGR).
 Scott also assists clients with brand enforcement actions preventing patent, design patent, trademark, trade dress and copyright infringement.
 Scott understands business, and focuses on delivering the best long-term business results for his clients.
-Scott was listed as a 2017 Northern California "Super Lawyer" by Super Lawyers magazine for 2017, 2018, and 2019.
+Scott was listed as a Northern California "Super Lawyer" by Super Lawyers magazine for 2017, 2018, and 2019.

 Prior to attending law school, Mr. Kolassa spent one year designing telecommunications software and almost five years designing automotive safety electronics and software.
 He is a named inventor on five patents relating to automotive safety electronics.

 During law school, Mr. Kolassa served as an extern for the Honorable Amy J. St. Eve in the Northern District of Illinois.
 He was a Chicago Intellectual Property Colloquium Fellow and a two-term Vice President of the Chicago-Kent IP Law Society.

 While a partner at the firm, Mr. Kolassa obtained his Master's of Business Administration from the Wharton School at the University of Pennsylvania.